Menu Close

 Schizophrenia is a mental health condition characterised by symptoms such as hallucinations, delusions and disorganised thinking.
 It typically emerges in young adulthood.
 Schizophrenia is a part of life for the people living with it, but it is not what defines them.
 Reducing someone to just their mental illness fuels stigma, misunderstanding and can create social isolation.

-Our history
+our history

 We support individuals experiencing symptoms of psychosis and schizophrenia, including hearing voices and other sensory disturbances.
 Our Hearing Voices service is person-centred and developed by people with lived experience of hearing voices.
-Hearing Voices provides support to those dealing with voices, intrusive thoughts and sensory disturbances in Tayside and Fife.
+Hearing Voices provides support to those dealing with voices, intrusive thoughts and sensory disturbances in Fife.
 This service helps individuals understand their experiences and reassures them that they are not alone.

 “I have accessed support from the Hearing Voices service over many years.
 It helped me to understand that I am not on my own.
 I want someone who understands what I am experiencing and can support me.
 It’s reassuring to know people have experience and knowledge.
 I no longer feel dismissed.